Mani-Selvam/Tech_World/replit.md

 - **Cross-env** for environment variable management

 ## Performance Optimizations
+- **Canvas Bubble Animation**: Optimized 60fps rendering with zero CLS impact
+  - Maximum 10 bubbles with Canvas API for smooth performance
+  - Starts after LCP to avoid delaying critical rendering
+  - Disabled on mobile to reduce CPU/battery usage
+  - No blur or shadow effects for crisp rendering
 - **WebP Images**: All hero images converted from PNG to WebP (57% size reduction)
   - Responsive srcset: 400w, 800w, 1200w variants for all devices
   - HTML preload with imagesrcset + imagesizes for correct responsive preloading